OMPSHUNYAYA/SSUM-AIM-Observatory/README.md

 ## One-Line Summary

-SSUM-AIM Observatory (Artificial Intelligence Manifest Observatory) provides deterministic AI execution manifest certification, where computational identity and lineage are proven solely through replay-verifiable manifest equality (`B_A = B_B`), delivered in tiny, fully inspectable kernels designed for civilization-grade execution integrity.
+SSUM-AIM Observatory (Artificial Intelligence Manifest Observatory) provides deterministic AI execution manifest certification, where computational identity and lineage are proven solely through replay-verifiable manifest equality (`B_A = B_B`), delivered in deterministic AI kernels as compact as 1.05 KB+ and designed for civilization-grade execution integrity.